E-commerce

 Impressions

-Raw visibility on queries
+Raw visibility for queries

 Can increase without revenue if CTR is low